 Many dogs and cats tolerate a full echocardiographic study without sedation.
 However, sedation may become necessary when the exam is made difficult by a restless patient (wriggling or panting) or a stress-induced tachycardia.
+In some patients, especially cats, it is not safe from a hman point of view to scan the patient conscious.
 Although sedation may affect some echocardiographic measurements, the magnitude of observed changes in sedated dogs and cats using the following suggested sedative combinations is insufficient to affect the diagnosis.
 Stress itself (from the visit, fur clipping or being held in recumbency) has negative consequences for the pet and the safety of those around the animals must be taken into account as well.
-Dyspnoeic patients also benefit from some mild sedation - they are less likely to panic which leads to worsing dyspnoea and can instigate fatal arrhythmias.
+Dyspnoeic patients also benefit from some mild sedation - they are less likely to panic which leads to worsening dyspnoea and can instigate fatal arrhythmias.